-Benchmarking your recruitment process must to be done before you can start making improvements.
+Benchmarking your recruitment process must be done before you can start making improvements.
 The best time to start benchmarking is right now.
 Determine what Key Performance Indicators (KPIs) are most important to you and begin tracking them.
 Typical KPIs are time-to-fill, interviews-to-hire, acceptance rate, and retention rates.
 Collecting data about your recruitment process will help you make informed decisions and improve the process.
 You will see your shortfalls and identify where you need to implement best practices.
-Being able to effectively and efficiently recruit the physicians your organization needs not only benefits your bottom line, it also benefits the communities you serve.
+Being able to effectively and efficiently recruit the physicians your organization needs not only benefits your bottom line, but it also benefits the communities you serve.

 1 “Estimate the Economic Impact of a Rural Primary Care Physician” National Center for Rural Health Works, October 2016. http://ruralhealthworks.org/wp-content/uploads/2018/04/Physician-Impact-Study-Final-100416.pdf